influenzanet/data-analysis-country/README.md

 source("analysis/cohort_description.R")
 ```

-It's also possible to run a script for several season using local().
-Using local isolate the run of each season avoiding the
+It's also possible to run a script for several seasons using `local()`. local isolates the run of each season avoiding the
 risk of mixing data between seasons.

 ```R